Towards Sparse Video Understanding and Reasoning

 Summary-as-state recurrence

 Each round, the agent receives sampled video frames, the question, and its current summary state.
-Every response begins with a transient <think> reasoning trace, then commits a structured summary in the POHR format inside <summarize>:
+Every response begins with a transient <think> reasoning trace, then commits a structured summary in the POHUR format inside <summarize>:

 P Previously seenWhat frames have been inspected so far